wilcoxva/wilcoxva/README.md

 Hi, I'm Virginia!

-I am a Full-Stack Software Engineer who is passionate about the code I write and have the ambition to quickly develop the technical skills required to solve real-world problems.
-A highly motivated self-starter, I want to make valuable contributions to my team from day 1.
-I am an engaged learner who wants to expand my knowledge and find solutions to challenging problems.
-I would love to work in a fun environment where I can form real relationships with other professionals.
-I am a problem-solver, able to make sound, complex decisions in a fast-paced, technical environment.
-And I am a self-learner who gets things done with minimal supervision.
+I am a Full-Stack Software Engineer who is passionate about the code I write and the team I'm on.
+A highly motivated self-starter, I make valuable contributions to my team from day 1.
+I am a humble team player and love working in an environment where I can form relationships with other professionals.
+I am a problem-solver and make sound decisions in a fast-paced, technical environment.

+I love working with Elixir.
+As I continue to grow in my career, I am looking for opportunities to continue programming in Elixir while also learning mobile development.